These resources will help you lay the foundation for a strong communications strategy for your small museum or historic site.

 Making a Communications Strategy

 According to KnowHowNonProfit, “a communications strategy is designed to help you and your organization communicate effectively and meet core organizational objectives.”
 Their site offers a step-by-step guide that directs the communications strategy writing process.
-It breaks down writing the statement of purpose, assessing the current strategy, and identifying organizational goals, among other important factors to consider when creating a communications strategy.
+It breaks down writing the statement of purpose, assessing the current strategy, and identifying organizational goals among other important factors to consider when creating a communications strategy.

 The Colorado Nonprofit Association provides a comprehensive three-part Communications Toolkit (PDF).
 Part I covers the Principles and Practices for establishing communications guidelines.
 Strategies for planning and a list of communications tools are provided.
 Part 2 is a 15 page document of FAQS regarding copyright, starting a media campaign, and creating an effective press list.
-There are worksheets to help you define the audience, draft a message, and identify media channels.
+There are worksheets to help you define your audience, draft a message, and identify media channels.
 Part 3 is a 25 page document of samples.

 Public Service Announcements

 The Community Tool Box contains a section about public service announcements for television and radio.
 If you are thinking of using a PSA for your institution, these guidelines include instructions about writing, producing, and getting the announcement on the air.
 This chart from the site compares the length of an announcement to the number of words it includes:

 Social Media for Programming